-After more than 50 years of developing mission critical systems, at some point during the last decade, the IT industry definitely has reached a tipping point with an interesting characteristic: almost every organization on the planet has systems, application code, and databases that can be labeled “legacy”.
+After more than 50 years of developing mission-critical systems, at some point during the last decade, the IT industry has definitely reached a tipping point with an interesting characteristic: almost every organization on the planet has systems, application code, and databases that can be labeled “legacy”.

 Information Technology, if looked upon as an engineering discipline or research field, is very young compared to most other disciplines.
 Think about building, chemistry, brewing even: they are all centuries old and disruptive evolutions in the discipline have slowed down to a manageable pace.
-Not so in the Information Technology however!
+Not so in the Information Technology however.

 However, a new generation most often did not replace the previous one, but it was put in usage on top of the previous one.
 To complicate things even further, all kinds of complex interfaces between all these systems of various age and evolution had to be built.

 At the same time, what is called the “Consumerization of IT” is putting pressure on companies and IT-staff: users want to work during business hours in the same way as they do it at home: use iPads, Facebook-like social networking, Google-like searching in the vast company data stores….

 IT Companies, small and large, have flourished and too often then disappeared again over the last half century.
 The record of the largest market capitalization in history has been broken by IT companies.

 The IT discipline has re-invented itself over and over again during its first 50 years, and “innovation” has been the name of the game.
 Innovation lead to a Darwinism kind of truth: it is not the strongest of the species that survive, not the most intelligent, but the one most responsive to change.